G43G/PWP-IL/README.md

 # PWP-IL
-Website from course Practicum - Web Programming in ICT
+Website from ICT Practicum - Web Programming course

 TO DO: